 Embrace the joy of creating new, uncomplicated traditions that bring genuine happiness and novelty, and require minimal effort.

-TIP: Engaging in activities that resonate with your and your loved ones’ values can make the holidays more meaningful and stress-free.
+Tip: Engaging in activities that resonate with your and your loved ones’ values can make the holidays more meaningful and stress-free.

 Prioritise presence over presents